 Thin the reserved sour cream with a bit of milk so you can drizzle it over top before serving.
 Otherwise it will sink to the bottom of the soup.
+And don’t forget about the other garnishes as well.

 Here’s the recipe: